Thinking is Computation

 At this point, we can ask whether 'know' is the right word in "Thinking is bringing to bear what you know on what you are doing" (TC, 3).
 The answer is not at all obvious, but a reasonable case can be made for thinking that what matters to intelligence is what the agent believes, not just what he knows.
 Rational action looks to be action on the basis of what the agent believes.

-This suggests that the "knowledge base" (KB) in an intelligent agent really consists in propositions the agent believes, not necessarily propositions he knows.
-(For some discussion of knowledge and its analysis, see The Analysis of Knowledge in the Stanford Encyclopedia of Philosophy.)
-This, at any rate, will be our tentative assumption in this course.
+This example shows that the "knowledge base" (KB) in an intelligent agent consists in propositions the agent believes.
+Rational agents represent their circumstances in their beliefs.
+Some of these beliefs may be knowledge, but belief is the fundamental epistemic state.
+This, at any rate, will be our assumption in this course.

 The Computation on the Knowledge Base

 In addition to having beliefs, rational agents use their beliefs in reasoning.
-The assumption in this course is that reasoning (and thinking generally) is a form of computation.
+The assumption in this course is that reasoning is a form of computation.
+So reasoning is a computational process.
+The basic computational process in terms of which we will represent reasoning in this course is backward chaining.

 What is computation?